AquilaCMS/AquilaCMS/README.md

 > - Instead of `build:win` you can use `build:linux`
 > - At the variable `--theme` you need to put the name of the theme folder you want to build.

+> ⚠️Warning : on Windows, you must use Powershell
+> Otherwise, you may get an error when using the `npm run build:win` command.

 ## Documentations

 Find some documentation on :